fractalwrench/portfolio/content/posts/the-machine-that-goes-ping.md

 }
 ```

+If we assemble the app now, we should hear a ping at the end of the build!

 ### Build Variants

-You may have noticed that this doesn't work for debug mode
+With great power comes great responsibility.
+You may have noticed that this doesn't work when running the app in debug mode from Android Studio, because this action doesn't execute the `assemble` task.

+The reason for this is that Gradle has [3 build phases](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:build_phases): initialisation, configuration, and execution.

-AGP adds its own tasks during the configuration phase, we can detect these by adding ours after project evaluation
+The Android Gradle Plugin adds its own tasks before the execution phase, most notably the `assembleDebug` and `assembleRelease` tasks.

+To fix our oversight, we can ask Gradle to iterate through all the build variants in our project after these tasks have been added.
+For each variant, we can gain access to the assemble task, and add on our own task to play the audio clip.

 ```
 class PingPlugin implements Plugin<Project> {